sulu/sulu/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for contributing to the Sulu ecosystem!

 We appreciate your effort to improve our project.
 If you need assistance or have questions about your pull request, our team is here to help.
 Please join our Slack channel for support: https://sulu.io/services/support#chat.

 Best Regards,
-the Sulu Core Team
+The Sulu Core Team

 -->